 At this point in the association's history, discussion led IMLEA to consider a partnership with the Indiana Association of School Principals (IASP).
 Our office is now located in the IASP office on the far east side of Indianapolis.
 IMLEA wanted to expand its partnership with higher education and is pleased that Butler University, Valparaiso University, University of Evansville, Indiana University, IUPUI, IUSE in New Albany, and Indiana State have served to support IMLEA.

 IMLEA does not act as a political association, however, the need to speak on behalf of middle level children and middle level educators is great.
 In the age of information, competent and accurate research-based knowledge about how children learn and develop healthy behaviors is essential.
-IMLEA serves to help early adolescents, parents, teachers, administrators, and the communities navigate the "rollar-coaster years" of the students in grades 5-9.
+IMLEA serves to help early adolescents, parents, teachers, administrators, and the communities navigate the "roller-coaster years" of the students in grades 5-9.

 In March of 2005 the Governing Board appointed Shirley Wright as its Executive Director.
 It is the intent of IMLEA to move ahead in its pursuit to: expand its role as a resource clearinghouse; provide up-to-date information on current best practices for middle school education; be a continuing voice for middle level policy in the legislature; and provide opportunities for middle level educators to network on best practices of meeting the needs of adolescents.
 In July, 2021, Shirley transitioned to Schools to Watch consultant, and Susie Highley became the Executive Director.